BOTOX For Hyperhidrosis Price

 As an injection treatment, most people with primary focal hyperhidrosis are good candidates for BOTOX for hyperhidrosis in Seattle.
 The only times a person may not be a good candidate is if they have certain medical conditions or allergies.
 At a consultation, your provider will thoroughly discuss your medical history to ensure that BOTOX for hyperhidrosis is right for you.

 Additionally, if you have secondary generalized hyperhidrosis, BOTOX may not be the best or most effective treatment.
 Often, treating the medical condition causing excessive sweating will provide the best results for these patients.

 BOTOX for hyperhidrosis requires attention to detail and medical expertise.
 At Seattle Plastic Surgery, our providers have years of experience injecting BOTOX and other similar injectables for cosmetic and medical purposes.
 With a precise and refined technique, we keep your goals in mind during the entire procedure.
 As well as aim to make BOTOX an effective treatment for your hyperhidrosis.
-In addition to hyperhidrosis, we use BOTOX to treat chronic migraines as well as offer cosmetic BOTOX injections.
+In addition to hyperhidrosis, we use BOTOX to treat chronic migraines and TMJ as well as offer cosmetic BOTOX injections.

 Conveniently located in the First Hill neighborhood of Seattle, our office has private and state-certified treatment rooms.
 In addition, our waiting room has amenities like hot and cold refreshments, fresh cookies, and a friendly atmosphere.

 To schedule a consultation at Seattle Plastic Surgery to determine if BOTOX for hyperhidrosis is right for you, call us at 206-324-1120 or contact us online.